FatihYcan/BlogApp-FullStack/README.md

 # BlogApp-FullStack

-**BlogApp-FullStack** is a platform where users can share blog posts.
+**BlogApp-FullStack** is a platform where users can share their blog posts.
 The project consists of two main parts:
 - **Backend**: An API developed using Node.js, Express.js, and MongoDB.
 - **Frontend**: A user interface developed using React and modern frontend technologies.